gear-foundation/academy/docs/00-scd/19-auction-signals/system-signals.md

 hide_table_of_contents: true
 ---

-In Gear programs, there are three common entry points:
+In Programs on Vara, there are three common entry points:

 - `init`
 - `handle`